 Commence with 1 square as worked in Rnds 1-5.
 To join subsequent squares OMIT the picot top on the “side” or center of side, work corners as usual and join corners with ch1, line up backs facing, sc, ch 1, sl st resume work up to ch5sp, and join in 3 places, at the 3rd ch of the two ch5sps and the 2nd dc of the trio worked in the “X” st. The reason for omitting the side / center top is that they seem to overlap when joined and we want the square shape of the pattern to remain a square, especially when 4 squares are joined to form a larger square.

-In the Vanna’s Choice yarn, with an H hook, the only variation was ommitting one dc from the lower petal (4 dc was reduced to 3 dc), it still has the ch3 on each side, everything else was the same.
+In the Vanna’s Choice yarn, with an H hook, the only variation was omitting one dc from the lower petal (4 dc was reduced to 3 dc), it still has the ch3 on each side, everything else was the same.
+I turned this into a baby blanket.